-4-4 Dynamic Energy Saver Advanced
+4-4 Dynamic Energy Saver

-GIGABYTE Dynamic Energy Saver Advanced (Note 1) is a revolutionary technology that delivers unparalleled power savings with a click of the button.
-Featuring an advanced proprietary hardware and software design, GIGABYTE Dynamic Energy Saver Advanced is able to provide exceptional power savings and enhanced power efficiency without sacrificing computing performance.
+GIGABYTE Dynamic Energy Saver (Note 1) is a revolutionary technology that delivers unparalleled power savings with the simple click of a button.
+Featuring an advanced proprietary hardware and software design, GIGABYTE Dynamic Energy Saver is able to provide exceptional power savings of up to 70% and up to 20% improved power efficiency without sacrificing computing performance.

-The Dynamic Energy Saver Advanced Interface
+The Dynamic Energy Saver Interface